yianzhou/yianzhou.github.io/_posts/apple/2020-10-14-SDWebImage.md

 >
 > Finally, Git looks for configuration values in the configuration file in the Git directory (.git/config) of whatever repository you’re currently using.
 These values are specific to that **single repository**, and represent passing the --local option to git config.
 If you don’t specify which level you want to work with, this is the default.
 >
-> Each of these “levels” (system, global, local) overwrites values in the previous level, so values in .git/config trump those in [path]/etc/gitconfig, for instance.
+> Each of these “levels” (system, global, local) overwrites values in the previous level.

 ## 二、查找缓存流程